ta-data-bcn/Project-Week-8-Final-Project/README.md

 }

-## Project documents

-The complete analysis and the code for the book recommender system can be found in this link:

-Moreover, full access to the dataset and the working code is provided through my Github repository:

-This project was developed during the Data Analytics Full Time Bootcamp at Ironhack Barcelona (Jan-Mar 2020).
-The slides of the project presentation can be seen here:

-## Analysis
-* Overview the general steps you went through to analyze your data in order to test your hypothesis.
-* Document each step of your data exploration and analysis.
-* Include charts to demonstrate the effect of your work.
-* If you used Machine Learning in your final project, describe your feature selection process.

 ## Links
 Include links to your repository, slides and trello/kanban board.
 Feel free to include any other links associated with your project.